We Take the Chance

 "We Take the Chance" is a single by the German synthpop duo Modern Talking, released in 1998 as a single.

 It's the double-A-side along with a megamix with all of their 1980s hit singles, named Space Mix '98, with Eric Singleton.

-The song was used as the Nationalist Party's anthem for the 1998 Malta elections.
-"We Take the Chance" samples Europe's song "The Final Countdown".
+The song was used as the Maltese Nationalist Party's campaign song for the 1998 Malta elections.
+"We Take the Chance" samples Europe's song "The Final Countdown", which also happened to be used as the Nationalist Party's campaign song for the 1987 Malta elections (both of which were won by the Nationalist Party).